Today's Thursday • 13 mins read

 FAQs

-Matthieu Ricard, molecular geneticist, author, and Buddhist monk, says, “Happiness is a skill, but it is a skill that has many components, and each of those components are constructive ways of being, like altruism or benevolence, compassion, inner peace, inner strength, inner freedom.”
+- Matthieu Ricard, molecular geneticist and Buddhist monk, says, “Happiness is a skill, but it is a skill that has many components, and each of those components are constructive ways of being, like altruism or benevolence, compassion, inner peace, inner strength, inner freedom.”

 Take Home: 3 Happiness Benefits

-- Happier people have more success and better pay at work.
-They are more creative and innovative.
+- At work, happier people do better and get paid more.
+They are also more creative and innovative.

-- Happier people are more helpful and kind, and tend to have better relationships and marriages.
+- Happier people are more helpful and kind, and have better relationships and marriages.

-- Happier people are more resilient, that is, they can bounce back stronger from harsh times.
+- Happier people can also bounce back quicker and stronger from adversities.

 - Have a positive mindset and see life as a series of adventures.